ReSplat: Learning Recurrent Gaussian Splatting: Related Work

 \boldstartspace{Learning to Optimize}.
-Many tasks in machine learning and computer vision can be formulated as a minimization problem with an optimization objective, where the solutions are found by iterative gradient decent~\citep{andrychowicz2016learning,lucas1981iterative,sun2010secrets}.
-Modern approaches~\citep{ma2020deep,teed2020raft,metz2022velo,harrison2022closer} try to simulate the optimization process by iteratively updating an initial prediction with a weight-sharing network, which usually achieves superior results compared to single-step regression methods, especially for out-of-distribution generalization.
-In vision, such a framework has been successfully applied to optical flow~\citep{teed2020raft}, stereo matching~\citep{lipson2021raft,wen2025foundationstereo}, scene flow~\citep{teed2021raft}, SLAM~\citep{teed2021droid}, Structure-from-Motion~\citep{li2024megasam}, Multi-View Stereo~\citep{wang2021itermvs}, etc. Unlike prior work that often relies on feature correlations~\citep{teed2020raft} for the recurrent process, we identify the Gaussian rendering error as an informative feedback signal to guide the update of 3D Gaussian parameters.
+Many tasks in machine learning and computer vision can be formulated as minimization problems with an optimization objective, where the solutions are found by iterative gradient descent~\cite{andrychowicz2016learning,lucas1981iterative,sun2010secrets}.
+Modern approaches~\cite{ma2020deep,teed2020raft,metz2022velo,harrison2022closer} try to simulate the optimization process by iteratively updating an initial prediction with a weight-sharing network, which usually achieves superior results compared to single-step regression methods, especially for out-of-distribution generalization.
+In vision, such a framework has been successfully applied to optical flow~\cite{teed2020raft}, stereo matching~\cite{lipson2021raft,wen2025foundationstereo}, scene flow~\cite{teed2021raft}, SLAM~\cite{teed2021droid}, Structure-from-Motion~\cite{li2024megasam}, and Multi-View Stereo~\cite{wang2021itermvs}.
+Unlike prior work that often relies on feature correlations~\cite{teed2020raft} for the recurrent process, we investigate this paradigm for the feed-forward Gaussian splatting task and identify the Gaussian rendering error as an informative feedback signal.

 \boldstartspace{Learning to Optimize for View Synthesis}.
-In the context of view synthesis, DeepView~\citep{flynn2019deepview} predicts multi-plane images with learned gradient decent, where explicit gradient computation is necessary.
-In addition, G3R~\citep{chen2024g3r} proposes to learn to iteratively refine the 3D Gaussians with the guidance of the explicitly computed gradients.
+In the context of view synthesis, DeepView~\cite{flynn2019deepview} predicts multi-plane images with learned gradient descent, where explicit gradient computation is necessary.
+In addition, G3R~\cite{chen2024g3r} learns to iteratively refine 3D Gaussians with the guidance of the explicitly computed gradients.
 However, our method is gradient free.
 Moreover, G3R requires well-covered 3D points for initialization and struggles with sparse points, while we directly predict initial Gaussians from posed images, without requiring any initial 3D points.
-Similar to G3R, QuickSplat~\citep{liu2025quicksplat} also relies on gradient computation but focuses on surface reconstruction.
-Another related work LIFe-GOM~\citep{wen2025life} tries to iteratively update the 3D representation in a gradient-free manner, but it focuses on the task of human avatars with a hybrid Gaussian-mesh 3D representation.
+Like G3R, QuickSplat~\cite{liu2025quicksplat} also relies on gradient computation but focuses on surface reconstruction.
+Another related work LIFe-GOM~\cite{wen2025life} iteratively updates the 3D reconstruction, but it focuses on human avatars with a hybrid Gaussian-mesh 3D representation.
 In contrast, our method aims to improve the quality and generalization of feed-forward Gaussian splatting models for general scenes.